 The type of crane you are using will determine what type of Rigging Training you or your employees will need.

 If you are involved with rigging for one of the above-mentioned cranes, you should choose our Certified Rigger Level 1 course.
 If you are working in California, you should choose our Cal/OSHA Title 8 Certified Rigger Level 1 course.
+If you are working in Maryland you should choose our Maryland Title 9 Certified Rigger Level 1 course.

 About Our Courses